mfbliposome/AmphiFoundation/README.md

 ### Folder `code/`
 - In this folder, it has 2 subfolders: `src/`, `notebooks/`, which store the source code for the foundation model related analysis, microscopy analysis, and working notebooks.
-- In the `notebooks/` folder, working notebooks are named based on the functionality and correspond to different section in the paper. such as Latent space generation, concentration effect, experimental results...etc.
+- The `notebooks/` folder contains working notebooks throughout the study.
+The notebook name reflects its main purpose and corresponds to the analysis and figures presented in the paper.

+  To help navigation, notebooks are organized into 4 logical groups:
+  1. Latent space establishment (Latent_space_*.ipynb)
+     These notebooks generate molecular representations (embeddings) using different foundation models or fingerprints.
+For example:
+     - Latent_space_smi-ted_*.ipynb — latent space generation using the SMI-TED foundation model.
+     - Latent_space_cheprop_*.ipynb — latent space generation using the Chemprop foundation model.

+  2. Model training and comparison (Model_comparison*.ipynb)
+     Evaluate and compare the performance of different models trained with various representations.

+  3. Experimental planning and fine-tuning (FM_ExperimentalPlan*.ipynb, FM_finetune*.ipynb)
+     Notebooks document the experimental design, microscopy analysis, fine-tuning, etc.

+  4. Concentration effect analysis (FM_Concentration_affect*.ipynb)
+     These notebooks analyze how varying amphiphile concentrations affect model predictions and vesicle formation.

 ### Folder `data/`
 In this folder, it stores the data files for the foundation model related analysis and microscopy images: